Gradient-free online learning of subgrid-scale dynamics with neural emulators: Online learning from differentiable emulation

-These two steps are formulated using an online learning strategy, but \eqref{eq:dual-emu} minimizes a loss for an integration of the reduced solver $g$ while \eqref{eq:dual-sgs} is equivalent to the classical online SGS formulation \eqref{eq:min-on} with $\mathcal{E} \approx g$.
-This sequential training scheme does not require a differentiable version of the reduced solver $g$.
+These two steps are formulated using an online learning strategy, but \eqref{eq:dual-emu} minimizes a loss for an integration of the coarse-resolution solver $g$ while \eqref{eq:dual-sgs} is equivalent to the classical online SGS formulation \eqref{eq:min-on} with $\mathcal{E} \approx g$.
+This sequential training scheme does not require a differentiable version of the coarse-resolution solver $g$.
 Indeed, let us factor the modified flows $\varphi$ appearing on the right-hand side of \eqref{eq:dual-emu} and \eqref{eq:dual-sgs} respectively,

 Then, expanding again the gradient of the online losses using \eqref{eq:minimization-differentiable} yields,